 - 1 tablespoon ground cinnamon

-- olive oil
+- 3 tablespoons extra virgin olive oil divided

-- kosher salt
+- 2 teaspoon kosher salt divided

-- cracked black pepper
+- freshly ground black pepper

 Instructions

-- Preheat oven to 425 degrees.
+- Preheat oven to 425°F.

-- Reduce oven temperature to 375 degrees.
+- Reduce oven temperature to 375°F.

-- While the eggplants are roasting, you can begin cooking the other elements of the dish.
-Heat olive oil in a large skillet over medium heat.
-Mix cumin, paprika, and ground cinnamon in a small bowl.
-Add half the spice mixture to the oil heating in the pan.
+- Mix cumin, paprika, and ground cinnamon in a small bowl.
+Add half this spice mixture to the oil heating in the pan.
 Whisk together until it forms a paste.

-- Add onions and stir until coated with the oil and spices.
+- Add the onions and stir until coated with the oil and spices.
 Cook onions until softened and translucent, but not browned.

 - Serve warm (not hot) or at room temperature, topped with a bit of fresh parsley.